refinedev/refine/documentation/docs/tutorial/4-adding-crud-pages/headless/layout-menu-breadcrumb.md

 ## Layout

-When you create a new application with the **refine**, it creates a default layout under the `src/components/layout.tsx` file and it looks like this:
+When you create a new application with the **refine**, it creates a default layout under the `src/components/layout.tsx` file and it looks like below:

 ```tsx title="src/components/layout.tsx"
 import { PropsWithChildren } from "react";